Skip to main content

 Learning from others' experiences will help you get the most from your nicotine pouches:

-- Chewing the Pouch.
+2. Chewing the Pouch.
 Resist the urge to chew or move the pouch around with your tongue.
-This damages the pouch and can cause nicotine to be released too quickly, leading to nausea.
+This can split the pouch and make the release feel harsher, which may increase nausea.
 Simply let it sit still against your gum.

-- Poor Storage.
-Leaving pouches in warm or humid conditions reduces shelf life and effectiveness.
-Store your cans in a cool, dry place to maintain potency.
+6. Poor Storage.
+Warm or humid conditions can affect pouch quality.
+Store your cans in a cool, dry place and check the label for product-specific guidance.

 Storage and Disposal